jvunk/red-rover-code-puzzle/public/docs/system-wide-srs.md

 **FR-SP-001:** The system shall provide a solution page that displays the solution to the coding exercise.
 - Output: A solution page with the implemented code and results, showing all edge cases and solutions.

+**FR-SP-002:** The system shall allow the user to display the two required output formats for a valid input string:
+- A non-sorted list of values.
+- An alphabetically sorted list of values.

-**FR-SP-002:** There shall be a card to show the input fails each of the following validation rules:
+**FR-SP-003:** There shall be a card to show the input fails each of the following validation rules:
 - Input must be a non-empty string.
 - Input must begin with "(" and end with ")".
 - Parentheses must be balanced for all nested structures.